goodbaes/localization_ui_tool/README.md

 When entering keys and values, the application performs validation against the ARB format.
 In case of errors, appropriate messages will be displayed.

-### todo
+### Roadmap

-- add plurals
+- Add support for pluralization.
-- add modified files in session list on home page for quick observe
+- Display a list of modified files in the current session for quick access.

+## License

+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.